 Give your podcast a title, for instance, "Ted Radio Hour by NPR."

 Each podcast episode also needs a title.
 Writing a description of what the episode entails is also a must.

 People read this short bio.
 So, make it catchy & descriptive, and they'll listen to your show...

 Okay, what else?

 You need somewhere to host your podcasts as they are basically RSS feeds.
-(Please read up on this at your free time).
+(Please read up on this in your free time).

 With this intro...

-Let's start taking about the podcast directories and platforms that you can use to distribute your radio show-cum-podcast.
+Let's start talking about the podcast directories and platforms that you can use to distribute your radio show-cum-podcast.

 Here is the deal about MixCloud.